mssssss123/UltraRAG/docs/README-English.md

 ### Build and Run Environment with Docker

-Clone the project to your local machine or server via git:
+(Option 1) Clone the project to your local machine or server via git:

 ```shell
 git clone https://github.com/OpenBMB/UltraRAG.git --depth 1